 · Kerem Shalom was open.

 Following the escalation in violence between Gaza and Israel in November 2012 an understanding was reached between Hamas and Israel, mediated by Egypt.
 2013 was subsequently the quietest year in a decade, in terms of hostilities between Israel and Gaza.
 Events in 2014, however, have led to a profound deterioration in the situation.

 On 8 July 2014, UNRWA declared an emergency in all five areas of the Gaza Strip in response to escalating violence between Israel and Hamas.
-Since then, civilian displacement and fatalities have risen sharply.
+Until the 26 August ceasefire, civilian displacement and fatalities reached unprecedented levels.

 The Israeli blockade of Gaza entered its 8th year in June 2014 and continues to have a devastating effect as access to markets and people’s movement to and from the Gaza Strip remain severely restricted.
 The economy and its capacity to create jobs has been devastated, with the majority of the population becoming dependent on humanitarian aid to meet basic needs.
 The number of Palestine refugees relying on UNRWA for food aid has increased from fewer than 80,000 in 2000 to over 830,000 today.